Chop by Craig Petty

 • Strong visual appeal and audience engagement

-• Durable gimmick and high-quality tutorial
+• Durable gimmick and high-quality teaching materials

 Cons